-- Other essential and justified traffic (e.g. pressing personal reasons, representatives of foreign media, property, residence or secondary residence in Finland). - Restriction group 2: Russia, Canada, USA, Australia, Turkey. - The following are permitted at external borders (restriction group 2): - Return to Finland; - Return traffic to other EU and Schengen countries or via them; - Removal of a third-country national from the country; - Other essential traffic. - The government considers reviewing the restrictions regarding Sweden since the situation has become better. - As of 1 August 2020 events with more than 500 persons may be organised in both indoor and outdoor spaces if the organizer complies with the authorities recommendation on prevention of the spreading of the virus.
-Events with less than 500 persons may be organized. - As a final dismantling measure, if the development of the epidemic continues without any significant setbacks, the restrictions on gatherings may be lifted altogether as of 1 October 2020, in which case all indoor and outdoor events would be permitted without restrictions on the number of attendees. - Entry into Finland as foreign seasonal workers is permitted to citizens of the Schengen area, other EU countries and the United Kingdom under the same conditions as travel for contractual or assignment-based employment. - Seasonal workers who are citizens of third countries (e.g. Ukraine, Belarus, Thailand) are allowed to enter the country if they have the necessary permits for entry into the country and for working, and their employer has filled in the form proving the necessity of their entry into the country. - Ticket sales for maritime passenger traffic will be reopened.
+- Return to Finland; - Return traffic to other EU and Schengen countries or via them; - Travel for work and other essential traffic - Commuting based on employment or assignment; - Diplomats, staff of international organisations, military personnel and humanitarian aid workers in the exercise of their duties; - Persons studying in Finland; - Persons with a Finnish residence permit and EU/Schengen citizens who have registered their right of residence; - Persons travelling for family matters (e.g. meeting a close relative, relationship, funerals, weddings, illness); - Persons in need of international protection or who are travelling for other humanitarian reasons; - Other essential and justified traffic (e.g. pressing personal reasons, representatives of foreign media, property, residence or secondary residence in Finland). - Restrictions on border traffic will continue at external borders until 14 July 2020. - The following are permitted at external borders: - Return to Finland: - Return traffic to other EU and Schengen countries or via them; - Removal of a third-country national from the country; - Other essential traffic. - In the case of Sweden, however, the restrictions will remain in place because of the pandemic situation there. - The Government recommends that as of 1 August 2020, if the development of the epidemic continues in the current direction without any significant setbacks, events with more than 500 persons may be organised in both indoor and outdoor spaces. - As a final dismantling measure, if the development of the epidemic continues without any significant setbacks, the restrictions on gatherings may be lifted altogether as of 1 October 2020, in which case all indoor and outdoor events would be permitted without restrictions on the number of attendees. - Entry into Finland as foreign seasonal workers is permitted to citizens of the Schengen area, other EU countries and the United Kingdom under the same conditions as travel for contractual or assignment-based employment. - Seasonal workers who are citizens of third countries (e.g. Ukraine, Belarus, Thailand) are allowed to enter the country if they have the necessary permits for entry into the country and for working, and their employer has filled in the form proving the necessity of their entry into the country. - Ticket sales for maritime passenger traffic will be reopened.
 Tickets may be sold to anyone who has the right of entry.
-The conditions for entry will be verified at the port. - Outdoor recreational facilities will be opened as of 14 May, subject to the restrictions on gatherings. - Sports competitions and series can be resumed with special arrangements on 1 June. - The borrowing of books and other material from libraries will be immediately permitted.
+The conditions for entry will be verified at the port. - The Government also decided on easing the temporary restrictions on the operations of food and beverage service businesses.
+The Government will issue a decree on the matter on 18 June.
+The restrictions are based on the Communicable Diseases Act. - As of 22 June 2020, the decree will be amended so that food and beverage service businesses can open as of 4.00 and must close by 2.00 at the latest. - Alcohol sales can start at 9.00 at the earliest and must stop at 1.00 at the latest. - Buffets will be permitted again. - Three quarters of the number of persons permitted in the serving license or building plan may be present in the indoor premises of a food and beverage service business at one time. - Outdoor recreational facilities will be opened as of 14 May, subject to the restrictions on gatherings. - Sports competitions and series can be resumed with special arrangements on 1 June.

+- The borrowing of books and other material from libraries will be immediately permitted.